 Four Decisions: Frame, Mat, Mounting Board and Glass

 When purchasing a frame, whether on-line or in a store, you will be making four separate decisions.
 These are selecting the 1) actual frame, 2) the colored matting, 3) the backing material to which the artwork is attached and 4) the glass.
 Figure 1 shows each of these components in the order in which they are placed into a frame.
-Each of them have unique characteristics that are useful to understanding when buying a frame.
+Each of them has unique characteristics that are useful to understanding when buying a frame.
 We now cover each of these in detail.

 To illustrate the differences between wood and metal, can you imagine the Mona Lisa set in a metal frame?
 Would this masterpiece not look awkward and out of place in such a modern and contemporary frame?
 On the other hand, the black and white photograph of the Brooklyn bridge looks like it would be right at home in a metal frame.